Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Methdology

-This work extends the exact, non-convex OPF formulation for AC/DC grids from the PowerModelsACDC Julia package~\cite{ergun_optimal_2019}.
-It introduces additional variables and constraints to incorporate optimal topological actions.
-Thus, this section describes the full OTS and BS MINLP optimization model.
+This work extends the exact, non-convex OPF but continuous formulation for AC/DC grids from the PowerModelsACDC Julia package~\cite{ergun_optimal_2019} by introducing additional variables and constraints to incorporate optimal remedial actions.
+Thus, this Section describes the full OTS and BS MINLP optimization model.